 The updated viability evidence has not indicated any adverse impacts on viability resulting from the policies set out in the Draft Affordable Housing SPG.
 In fact, viability has generally improved.
 Comparing the results from the current viability study with those of a year ago, the strengthening market and payment for affordable housing based on ACGs has had a bigger impact on the residual values calculated than the changes in build costs and use of DQR for the affordable housing over the same period.
-The consultants have recommended, therefore, slight increases in the CIL rate, as set out in Table 5.2 on page 46 of the updated report (Appendix C).
+The consultants have recommended, therefore, slight increases in the CIL rate, as set out in Table 5-1 of the updated report (Appendix C).
 In summary, the new charges would be:

-- A standard CIL charge of £80/sq. m for strategic sites generally plus non-strategic development of 4 dwellings or more in Severnside, except for: - Deri Farm, with a CIL of £60/sq. m; - Fairfield Mabey, sites of less than 4 dwellings, sites with over 35% affordable housing and retirement housing which are all £0 rated; - Any other non-strategic development of 4 dwellings or more elsewhere in Monmouthshire which is £120/sq. m. - 3.4.2 The reason for the lower rate for Deri Farm is the high cost of undergrounding the existing overhead cables, which affects overall viability.
-Developments of 3 dwellings or less have had to be exempted from CIL because recent work on build costs have indicated higher relative costs for smaller developments making it unviable to charge CIL.
+- A standard CIL charge of £80/sq. m for strategic sites generally plus non-strategic development of 3 dwellings or more in Severnside, except for: - Deri Farm, with a CIL of £60/sq. m; - Fairfield Mabey, sites of less than 3 dwellings, affordable housing lead schemes in villages and rural areas and retirement housing which are all £0 rated; - Any other non-strategic development of 3 dwellings or more elsewhere in Monmouthshire which is £120/sq. m. (except for Monmouth which is £100/sq.m.) - 3.4.2 The reason for the lower rate for Deri Farm is the high cost of undergrounding the existing overhead cables, which affects overall viability.
+Developments of less than 3 dwellings have had to be exempted from CIL because recent work on build costs have indicated higher relative costs for smaller developments making it unviable to charge CIL.
 The improvement in house prices has meant that it is now feasible to charge CIL on the former Sudbrook Paper Mill strategic site, whereas previously it had a zero rate.
 The Fairfield Mabey strategic site is now proposed as a zero rate as costs have increased to reflect the transfer of a cost item from CIL to Section 106 and increased cost estimates for other items. - 3.5 The original CIL Viability assessment report also tested non-residential development in order to assess its potential for supporting a CIL charge.
 This testing was carried out in May 2014.
 It has been necessary, therefore, to update the cost and value assumptions used for non-residential development in a similar manner as for residential development.
 In addition, two extra development types were tested in order to address a consultation response from the Monmouth and District Chamber of Trade, which expressed concern that the proposed CIL charges did not include A3 uses (with specific reference to the proposed Dixton Roundabout development in Monmouth).
 The new typologies test A3 units (restaurants, cafes, takeaways etc.), one located in a town centre and the other in out of town locations.
 The consultants' report on this revised non-residential development testing is attached as Appendix D.

 3.5.1 Results of Revised Non-Residential Viability Testing.

 The report advises that the CIL rates set out in the original viability report remain applicable, i.e. £200 per square metre for out of centre retail uses and £0 per square metre for all other non-residential development.
+There has been some refining of the proposed charges to clarify that supermarkets will be liable to pay CIL even if they are located within a town centre (previously it was only proposed to charge for out-of-centre retail, which was contrary to the finding that supermarkets achieve good viability irrespective of location).
 A3 uses were found not to generate sufficient revenue to charge a levy.